dnahol/Adventures-of-Quidditch/README.md

 #Adventures of Quidditch the Dog
 Point and click adventure game about Quidditch the Dog.
-Quidditch the dog wants cuddles all day.
+Quidditch the Dog wants cuddles all day.
 Unfortunately, being a large boxer dog, he has grown too large to be a lap dog.

 Fortunately, Quidditch is as smart and determined as he is cute.
 He is devising